 As you know, lasers generate light energy in a very focused and narrow beam.
 This light leads to a reaction when it comes in contact with tissue, and dentists can use that to either remove or reshape the tissue.
 With that in mind, we can use laser dental procedures in several scenarios, which include:

 - Hypersensitivity treatment

 Laser procedures can make dental treatments more comfortable, cost-effective, and efficient.
-Laser procedures are approved by the US Food and Drug Administration (FDA) as dental treatments for several dental conditions.
+Additionally, they are also approved by the US Food and Drug Administration (FDA) as a viable treatment for several dental conditions.